 I expected this book My Way is the Highway to be travel adventure of a solo girl.
 Who has the guts to leave her job and follow her instinct?
 But it turned about to be modern day Mills & Boons inspired Desi story.
 Desi: because it is set in India and has Indian characters.
 Modern, because the girl has a profession that she follows.
 And is not just an assistant to the hero.
 Mills & Boon inspired because it follows the same pattern and flows as the M&B stories we all grew up on.
 A linear story of a girl who is frustrated with her office runs away to hills to take a break.
 And meets her Tall, Dark, Handsome prince there, only to come back and land a dream job and arm candy.

 This one is a typical chick-lit book with a crappy beginning and a happy ending.
 Does the book create the kind of romanticism M&B books create – definitely No?

-The language of the book is so colloquial that I got distracted all the time, may be because that is not my kind of language with cuss words, may be the Gen Y will connect with it.
-There is an overdose of alcohol, smoking and food… all through a weeklong narrative that the story encompasses.
-The editing is weak, it suddenly goes into flashback (I think Bollywood is inspiring lot of young writers) and you figure it out only after few sentences.
+The language of the book is so colloquial that I got distracted all the time.
+May be because that is not my kind of language with cuss words, may be the Gen Y will connect with it.
+There is an overdose of alcohol, smoking, and food… all through a weeklong narrative that the story encompasses.
+The editing is weak.
+It suddenly goes into flashback (I think Bollywood is an inspiring lot of young writers) and you figure it out only after few sentences.
 The monologues in the mind thankfully are in a different font.

-Read it if you cannot find anything else to read or if you are in a mood to read an unrefined desi version of teenage romance.
+Read My Way is the Highway if you cannot find anything else to read.
+Or if you are in a mood to read an unrefined desi version of teenage romance.